Alison Bennett's Monday Mail: Dirty Business

 “Liberal Democrats here in Mid Sussex have led the campaign against sewage dumping and with our plans for a new regulator we would end these disgraceful bonuses and profits and make sure Southern Water has to protect our environment.”

-In her weekly column, Alison Bennett, Member of Parliament for Mid Sussex, discusses the hosepipe ban and leaky pipes.
+In her weekly column, Alison Bennett, MP for Mid Sussex, discusses recent water supply outages in Sussex and Kent due to failures by water companies.